 Use the search box to add your starting position and destination and any waypoints required.

-You can select your current location, Zap-Home or Zap-Work point if available, and you can also see recent search history.
+You can select your current location, Zap-Home or Zap-Work point if available (apps only), and you can also see recent search history (apps only).

 Step 2 – Quick plan options